himadriBoro/GooglePlayStore_DataAnalysis/README.md

 Rating and installs show weak correlation (0.05), implying high ratings don’t always mean high downloads.

-"FAMILY" is the category with the most apps.
+-"FAMILY" is the category with the most apps.

-"GAME" and "COMMUNICATION" are among the top categories by number of installs.
+-"GAME" and "COMMUNICATION" are among the top categories by number of installs.

-Free apps dominate the Play Store, comprising 92.12% of the dataset, while paid apps make up only 7.81%.
+-Free apps dominate the Play Store, comprising 92.12% of the dataset, while paid apps make up only 7.81%.

-Top-rated free apps often belong to "Productivity", "Education", and "Tools" categories.---------
+-Top-rated free apps often belong to "Productivity", "Education", and "Tools" categories.---------

-Top-paid apps with high ratings are often in "Game" and "Lifestyle".
+-Top-paid apps with high ratings are often in "Game" and "Lifestyle".

-The majority of content (81.80%) is rated "Everyone", making it broadly accessible.
+-The majority of content (81.80%) is rated "Everyone", making it broadly accessible.

-Apps with high installs generally have more sizes, indicating users prefer more smooth and graphics apps.
+-Apps with high installs generally have more sizes, indicating users prefer more smooth and graphics apps.

-Apps with more reviews are more likely to be downloaded frequently.
+-Apps with more reviews are more likely to be downloaded frequently.

-Sentiment analysis shows 63.6% of user reviews are positive, while 23.9% are negative, and the rest are neutral.
+-Sentiment analysis shows 63.6% of user reviews are positive, while 23.9% are negative, and the rest are neutral.

-Free apps receive more feedback, both positive and negative, due to their wider accessibility.
+-Free apps receive more feedback, both positive and negative, due to their wider accessibility.

-Paid apps, though fewer in reviews, tend to receive more positive sentiments, reflecting buyer satisfaction.
+-Paid apps, though fewer in reviews, tend to receive more positive sentiments, reflecting buyer satisfaction.

-Developing apps within the "Family","Game" and "Lifestyle" categories may result in higher revenue.
+-Developing apps within the "Family","Game" and "Lifestyle" categories may result in higher revenue.

-Genres with the highest number of apps include: "Tools", "Entertainment", "Education", "Business", and "Medical".
+-Genres with the highest number of apps include: "Tools", "Entertainment", "Education", "Business", and "Medical".

-Apps with frequent updates and optimal sizes are more likely to maintain higher ratings.
+-Apps with frequent updates and optimal sizes are more likely to maintain higher ratings.

-Designing apps for everyone with positive sentiment focus (good UX, performance) is a strategic advantage.
+-Designing apps for everyone with positive sentiment focus (good UX, performance) is a strategic advantage.

-The dataset offers valuable insights for monetization strategy, category targeting, and user satisfaction.
+-The dataset offers valuable insights for monetization strategy, category targeting, and user satisfaction.

+Finally created an interactive Power BI dashboard summarizing all the key insights from my Google Play Store data analysis project.
+It visually presents trends in app categories, user ratings, install patterns etc and making it easy to explore and understand the data-driven conclusions.

 #